ab-inbev-ze-company/ze-code-challenges/frontend.md

 The   API   link   is:    https://803votn6w7.execute-api.us-west-2.amazonaws.com/dev/public/graphql
   - Home
     - To   find   the   latitude   and   longitude   of   an   address,   please   use   a   google   maps   API.
     - Use   the   following   address   to   find   a   POC:    Rua   Américo   Brasiliense,   São   Paulo .
     - The   Query   needed   to   get   the   right   POC   (Get   the   first   POC):
         - Query:       http://bit.ly/2uSIRPz
         - Arguments:
           - Algorithm:   "NEAREST".
           - Lat:   Use   as   String.
           - Long:   Use   as   String.
           - Now:   Pass   the   current   Date   formatted.
   - Product   List
       - The   Query   needed   to   get   the   products
         - Query:    http://bit.ly/2vSpmqK
         - Arguments:
-            - Id:   id   of   the   POC.
+          - Id:   id   of   the   POC retrivied from previous query (PocSearch).
           - Search:   if   ""   (empty),   do   not   filters   by   search.
           - CategoryId:   if   0   (Zero)   do   not   filters   by   category.
       - The   Query   needed   to   get   the   category   list
         - Query:    http://bit.ly/2ugVEYE